BillMcPhil/LinRegressionModel/README.md

 Where $w$ and $w_g$ are the weight and its gradient, $b$ and $b_g$ are the bias and it's gradient, $x$ is the input value, and $t$ is the target value.

-A very simple gradient descent function is then applied to update the weights and biases where they are updated to their partial derivatives multiplied by the learning rate to minimize the cost function:
+A very simple gradient descent function is then applied to update the weights and biases:
 $$w_n = w - w_gdl$$

 $$b_n = b - b_gdl$$